-Board of Education Madison District Public Schools Madison Heights, Michigan
+To the Members of the Board Madison District Public Schools Madison Heights, Michigan

-Report on Compliance for the Major Federal Program
+Report on Compliance for Each Major Federal Program

-Opinion on the Major Federal Program
+Opinion on Each Major Federal Program

-We have audited the compliance of Madison District Public Schools (the "District") with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on the District's major federal program for the year ended June 30, 2022.
-The District's major federal program is identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.
+We have audited Madison District Public Schools' (the District's) compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on each of the District's major federal programs for the year ended June 30, 2023.
+The District's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.